doasync/font-ranger/README.md

 ======================

 Optimize your webfont loading!
-Split a large Unicode font into smaller subsets (Latin, Cyrillic etc.) and using `unicode-range` browser will only download the subset needed for a particular page.
+Split a large Unicode font into smaller subsets (Latin, Cyrillic etc.) and browser will only download the subset needed for a particular page (using `unicode-range`).

 With **Font-Ranger** you can:
  - Generate subsets for each language you support